aheuma/IncentivizedBookReviews/background.md

 #### Impact on the Market {#impact-on-the-market}
 (Book) reviews constitute a form of electronic Word of Mouth (eWoM) which bases on the fact that customers tend to rely less on traditional Marketing strategies and more on the experiences and opinions of their friends and families who act as peers and are as such deemed much more credible.
 While all involved stakeholders may profit from online reviews, reviews are esp. valuable for their readers.
 One reason lies in the possibility for retailers to offer many more products online which creates a huge and convoluted product variety.
 This importance is reflected by current numbers: "more than 80% of online shoppers consult reviews posted by other consumers before making purchase decisions"[^1].

-This trend has not stopped at the threshold of the book world, with online book reviews - a form of eWoM - standing right next to developments such as bookstagram, BookTok, FanFiction, etc. This applies even more when considering the amount of newly published books (over 70,000 in Germany in 2021[^2]).
+This trend has not stopped at the threshold of the book world, with online book reviews—a form of eWoM—standing right next to developments such as bookstagram, BookTok, FanFiction, etc. This applies even more when considering the amount of newly published books (over 70,000 in Germany in 2021[^2]).
 Thus, while the product variety may be overwhelming for customers, book reviews constitute an important instrument for orientation.

 Book reviewing impacts modern reading practices.
 The rise of amateur criticism has created a digital reading sphere, which is characterized mainly by a transfer of social reading practices into the digital room.
 Generally, Social Reading describes an “online geführter, intensiver und dauerhafter Austausch über Texte”[^3].